pplupo/total-commander-mermaidjs-lister/README.md

 ## Data handling

-All rendering happens locally via Java and `plantuml.jar`; the plugin does not perform any network requests.
+All rendering happens locally via `mmdc.bat`; the plugin does not perform any network requests beyond what the CLI needs to launch Chromium.

 ---